Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 {{< image src="/svartalfheim/rela_patched.png" style="border-radius: 8px;" >}}

-So the first two bytes that are patched are the relation table addr inside the dynamic table.
+The first two bytes that are patched are the relocation table addr inside the dynamic table.

 The last byte patched is the size of said relocation table.

 This means that at the next execution, the program will have different relocations.

-Maybe let's take a look at the original relocation table:
+Maybe we should take a look at the original relocation table:

 {{< image src="/svartalfheim/original_relocs.png" style="border-radius: 8px;" >}}

 Unusual relocations indeed.
-So the first one points to the relocation table addresse inside the dynamic table and the second one to the relocation table size, also in the dynamic table, the two values that were patched in the next binary.
+So the first one points to the relocation table address inside the dynamic table and the second one to the relocation table size, also in the dynamic table, the two values that were patched in the next binary.
 We can already guess that the relocation table will be patched at every execution, running new relocations every time, just like a processor